 - To carryout business transactions in representation of the Bank, with institutions or companies in which they have some type of personal and/or proprietary interest.
-If, for any reason and under no preferential treatment conditions, the aforementioned transactions are performed, the Bank's Senior Vice-President - Compliance shall be informed in writing. - To use their hierarchical position or the information to which they have access to influence decisions favoring personal or third parties' interests. - The performance of business transactions with Bladex's Securities or with the securities of any other company and/or institution that is a Bladex Client, while in possession of important insider information that is not in the public domain.
+If, for any reason and under no preferential treatment conditions, the aforementioned transactions are performed, the Bank's Senior Vice-President - Compliance shall be informed in writing.
+To use their hierarchical position or the information to which they have access to influence decisions favoring personal or third parties' interests. - The performance of business transactions with Bladex's Securities or with the securities of any other company and/or institution that is a Bladex Client, while in possession of important insider information that is not in the public domain.
 In other words, all Employees and Directors of the Bank are subject to restrictions regarding commercial transactions with inside information.
-(Refer to Section 6: Insider Trading). - To directly or indirectly request, accept or offer gifts or sinecures, with a representative or nominal value exceeding USD 200.00 (except for Invitations regarding food and beverages), which could influence objective decision making.
-To use the Bank's funds for payments to any type of organization individuals or government representatives in order to obtain favors business or - To use the Bank's funds for payments to any type of organization, individuals or government representatives, in order to obtain favors, business or to influence their decisions in favor of Bladex.
+(Refer to Section 6: Insider Trading). - To directly or indirectly request, accept or offer gifts or sinecures, with a representative or nominal value exceeding USD 200.00 (except for Invitations regarding food and beverages), which could influence objective decision making. - To use the Bank's funds for payments to any type of organization, individuals or government representatives, in order to obtain favors, business or to influence their decisions in favor of Bladex.

-Note: Publications, speeches, interviews with the media and other public\presentations, in matters related to the Bank, shall be previously approved by the Institutional Relations and Marketing Department.
+Note: Publications, speeches, interviews with the media and other public_presentations, in matters related to the Bank, shall be previously approved by the Institutional Relations and Marketing Department.